Explore Workflows

 https://github.com/common-workflow-language/cwl-v1.2.git

-Path: tests/revsort.cwl
+Path: tests/revsort-abstract.cwl

 Branch/Commit ID: 1f3ef888d9ef2306c828065c460c1800604f0de4